 27 There is little Benjamin, their ruler,

-the princes of Zebulun, and the princes of Naphtali.
+the rulers of Zebulun, and the rulers of Naphtali.

 28 Your God has commanded your strength.